-The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
-To keep it practical, we'll show how FLSmidth & Co.
-A/S's (CPH:FLS) P/E ratio could help you assess the value on offer.
-FLSmidth has a P/E ratio of 15.95, based on the last twelve months.
-In other words, at today's prices, investors are paying DKK15.95 for every DKK1 in prior year profit.
+This article is for investors who would like to improve their understanding of price to earnings ratios (P/E ratios).
+We'll apply a basic P/E ratio analysis to FLSmidth & Co.
+A/S's (CPH:FLS), to help you decide if the stock is worth further research.
+Based on the last twelve months, FLSmidth's P/E ratio is 13.95.
+In other words, at today's prices, investors are paying DKK13.95 for every DKK1 in prior year profit.

 How Do I Calculate FLSmidth's Price To Earnings Ratio?

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)

 P/E of 13.95 = DKK247.50 ÷ DKK17.74 (Based on the trailing twelve months to September 2019.)

 A higher P/E ratio means that buyers have to pay a higher price for each DKK1 the company has earned over the last year.
 That isn't a good or a bad thing on its own, but a high P/E means that buyers have a higher opinion of the business's prospects, relative to stocks with a lower P/E.